About Gateway Academy

 STEM Specialist & Communications Coordinator

 Carol joined Gateway Academy as a learning specialist in 2008, where she has taught a variety of subjects in the fields of math, science, and art.
-Carol graduated summa cum laude from the University of Houston with a Bachelor of Science degree in Interdisciplinary Studies, with teaching certifications in Mathematics, Gifted and Talented, English as a Second Language, and Early Childhood.
+Carol graduated summa cum laude from the University of Houston with a Bachelor of Science degree in Interdisciplinary Studies, with teaching certifications in Life Science 6th -12th, Mathematics, Gifted and Talented, English as a Second Language, and Early Childhood.
 Prior to coming to Gateway, she taught eight years in Fort Bend Independent School District where she was awarded a grant that allowed students a choice of integrated projects while learning about famous artists.

 Carol loves to learn.
 She has taken several online courses in art, marine biology and human anatomy.
 She enjoys the challenge of new opportunities.
 She continues her learning in the life sciences outside of school to support her role as a teacher of biology, aquatic science, and human anatomy.